2025 SMU Mustangs women's soccer team

+The Mustangs finished the season 8–8–2 overall and 2–6–2 in ACC play to finish in twelfth place.
+The team did not qualify for the ACC Tournament and were not invited to the NCAA Tournament.
+Their eight overall wins were an improvement from the previous season, but still the team's lowest since 2015, with the exception of a shortened 2020 season.
+This is the second straight year they have finished 2–6–2 in ACC play.

 Previous season

 The Mustangs finished the season 6–9–2 overall and 2–6–2 in ACC play to finish in thirteenth place.
 They did not qualify for the ACC Tournament and were not invited to the NCAA Tournament.
 Their six overall wins were the lowest since 2015, with the exception of a shortened 2020 season.